Symptoms and treatment of colon cancer in dogs

 Conventional endoscopy

-Conventional endoscopy makes it possible to examine the gastrointestinal tract directly.
+Conventional endoscopy allows for direct examination of the gastrointestinal tract.
 A flexible endoscope is inserted through the mouth or anus to view the intestines from the inside.
-This method also allows tissue samples (biopsies) to be taken for histopathological examination.
+This method also allows for the taking of tissue samples (biopsies) for histopathological examination.

 Capsule endoscopy

-At doc4pets we offer innovative capsule endoscopy, a less invasive method for examining the small intestine.
-The dog swallows a small capsule equipped with a camera, which travels through the entire digestive tract and continuously records images.
+At doc4pets, we offer innovative capsule endoscopy, a less invasive method for examining the small intestine.
+The dog swallows a small capsule equipped with a camera, which travels through the entire digestive tract, continuously taking pictures.

 Advantages of capsule endoscopy